The Celtic triumph in the Scottish League Cup of season 2008/09 was an unusual, although welcome one.

 The team was Boruc, Hinkel, Loovens, McManus, O’Dea (Wilson), Caldwell, Nakamura, Brown, Hartley, (Samaras), (Vennegoor of Hesselink), McGeady, McDonald.

-David Potter on Celtic’s League Cup Triumphs – Win No.15 will appear on The Celtic Star later today.
+David Potter on Celtic’s League Cup Triumphs – Win No.15 will appear on The Celtic Star tomorrow morning.
 Please check back to read David’s features on all of the previous League Cup final trophy wins – they are all on our home page, or use the search function.